Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Blackburn has 126 active public transport stops.
-These include train stations and bus stops.
-There are 21 different routes serving these stops, with a total of 10,551 weekly passenger trips.
+These are served by 21 different routes offering a total of 10,551 weekly passenger trips.
+The average distance to the nearest stop for residents is 176 meters.

-The average distance from residents to the nearest stop is 176 meters.
-On average, there are 1,507 trips per day across all routes, which equals approximately 83 weekly trips per individual stop.
+On average, there are 1,507 trips per day across all routes, which equates to approximately 83 weekly trips per individual stop.

 Frequently Asked Questions - Transport